Iran protests are the biggest in years to challenge the regime. Here's what to know.

 How Iranian authorities have responded

-More than 2,200 people have been reported detained since the wave of protests began, including at least 166 under the age of 18, according to HRANA.
-Some 42 people have been killed, the group said, including 29 protesters, at least five people under the age of 18 and eight members of the security services.
+Thousands of people have been reported detained since the wave of protests began, according to HRANA.
+More than 500 people have been killed, the group said Sunday, Jan.
+11 — mostly protesters, but also more than 40 members of the security services.

+The group found that many victims "were killed by live ammunition or pellet gunfire, predominantly from close range."

+Iran's attorney general on Jan.
+10 warned that anyone taking part in the protests would be considered an "enemy of God," according to The Associated Press — a death-penalty charge.

-The Islamic Republic's semiofficial Fars news agency claimed Monday that about 250 police officers and 45 members of the feared Basij security force had been injured amid the unrest.
+The Islamic Republic's semiofficial Fars news agency had claimed on Jan.
+5 that about 250 police officers and 45 members of the feared Basij security force had been injured amid the unrest.

-Iranian authorities cut off phone service and web access Thursday night across the country, according to the internet monitoring organization NetBlocks, which said a "nationwide internet blackout" continued on Friday.
+Iranian authorities cut off phone service and web access beginning Jan.
+8 across the country, according to the internet monitoring organization NetBlocks, which said a "nationwide internet blackout" continued into Jan.
+11, writing on social media that "national connectivity levels continue to flatline around 1% of ordinary levels."

 "Even Starlink, which has been the main line of communication for some activists in different parts of the country, has been jammed," Maziar Bahari, editor of the independent IranWire news site, told CBS News on Friday, referring to the satellite communication system run by Elon Musk.